sgarciac/fuego/README.md

 JSON types are not enough to represent some of firestore types, for instance geo-locations or timestamps.

-Please read the [TYPES](TYPES.md) documentation if you want to know how fuego JSON maps to firestore types, and how to use a more advanced type system using our 'extended JSON'.
+Please read the [TYPES](TYPES.md) documentation if you want to know how fuego maps JSON documents to firestore documents, and how to use a more advanced type system using our 'extended JSON'.

 ### Subcollections